mljar/mljar-supervised/docs/docs/features/automl.md

 - `Baseline` will provide the baseline result without complex ML involved.
     - `Baseline` returns the most frequent label from the training data for classification tasks.
     - `Baseline` returns the mean of the target from training data for regression tasks.
-    - If further results are much better than `Baseline` results, **it justify the use of Machine Learning**.
-Take a look at [tutorial with classification of random data](/tutorials/random/).
+    - If further results are much better than `Baseline` results, **it justifies the use of Machine Learning**.
+Take a look at the [tutorial with classification of random data](../tutorials/random.md).
 - `Decision Tree` will provide results for simple tree (with `max_depth` up to 4).
 The tree will be visualized with [`dtreeviz`](https://github.com/parrt/dtreeviz) package, so you can easily check in the Markdown report what are the rules in the tree.
 - `Linear` will provide simple ML model.
 You can inspect coefficients of the model.